Jessebalves/TrashScheduleNJ/README.md

 </details>

 ## Summary
-*Never forget your trash schedule again with https://trashschedulenj.com!*
+*Missed garbage day?
+Never forget your trash schedule again with https://trashschedulenj.com!*

 ## Features
 <!--List the standout features of your project and what makes it unique.-->